 Buttery Vegan Brioche my only breadwinner 😉

-Display advertising such as banners and pop-ups on a food blog can also contribute to a food blogger’s income.
+Display advertising (e.g. banners and videos such as the one below) on a food blog can hugely contribute to a food blogger's income.

 - what advertising company you are with